 AUT is proud to be one of the world's best modern universities.
-Times Higher Education has ranked us in the top 1% of universities in the world, the top 50 universities under 50 years of age, the top 5% of universities for social impact, and number one in Aotearoa New Zealand for international outlook.
+Times Higher Education has ranked us in the top 1% of universities in the world, the top 100 universities under 50 years of age and number one in Aotearoa New Zealand for international outlook.
 Study with us and you'll join New Zealand's most diverse and vibrant university, and develop the skills for rewarding careers in a wide range of industries and professions.
 Our courses encourage innovation and entrepreneurship, and the ability to explore new technologies, challenge routine thinking and make a difference.
 You learn from academic staff who are still actively involved in their professional fields, and will develop the skills to succeed, no matter where your future career will take you.
 AUT is where talent meets opportunity, and we're proud of the success of our students, in Aotearoa and around the world.